bishalgautam/CirtualChallenge/README.md

 Describe any challenges encountered while building the app.

-* [X].
-I spent most of the time to figure out the CSS.
+* [X] I spent most of the time to figure out the CSS.
 I do not have good hands on in CSS so the UI/UX is not very nice.
-* [X].
-Due to time constrains I haven't implemented the "Maintain user state across sessions (i.e. changes through the Order State menu persist after refresh or across tabs."
+* [X] Due to time constrains I haven't implemented the "Maintain user state across sessions (i.e. changes through the Order State menu persist after refresh or across tabs."
 If I get time I will try to complete by the deadline.

 Thanks
 Bishal Gautam